Live coding prep

 - Implement a debounce function

-- Render a list in React with filtering and empty/error states
+- Render a list in React with filtering and empty plus error states

 Step 2: Explain while you code

-Don't just type silently.
-In real interviews, silence feels like confusion.
+Don't type silently.
+In real interviews, silence feels like confusion, even when you're calmly thinking.

 Clear explanations often matter more than perfect code.
 Interviewers want to see your mind at work.